Smoking and Asthma

 - must take more asthma medicine

-- have asthma that's harder to control, even with medication
+- have asthma that's harder to control, even with medicine

 Cigarette smoke can also get absorbed into upholstery, clothing, and carpeting, leaving carcinogens that can't be washed away with soap and water.
-Kids who touch, mouth, play on, or breathe near contaminated surfaces may develop breathing problems due to this kind of "thirdhand" smoke.
+Kids who touch, mouth, play on, or breathe near contaminated surfaces may develop breathing problems from this kind of "thirdhand" smoke.